Part One: Sources of bias when gathering open source information

 Whether searching for open source content relevant to a specific investigation or monitoring for potential human rights violations in real-time, the process of online inquiry involves experimenting with different search terms, search engines, and other digital tools and resources to identify a thorough collection of relevant information.
 Although, given the immense volume of content available through open sources and the often limited time that can be allocated to an investigation, an exhaustive inquiry process is generally not possible.
 Thus, the main challenge for researchers is to strike the right balance between maximizing the amount of relevant content returned by their searches while minimizing irrelevant results.
 Because of this, when designing and conducting such online inquiries, researchers must carefully consider what information is most effectively captured by their methodology, as well as what might be overlooked.
 This includes an awareness of biases in the researcher themselves and the tools used to carry out searching and monitoring.
 McDermott et al. refer to these as cognitive and technical biases respectively.

 The content identified during open source discovery is heavily determined by the researcher’s approach and decision making – which is inevitably influenced by biases.
 For example, the search terms selected, the online platforms explored, and the types of events or violations focused on during the evidence-gathering process will likely be heavily impacted by the researcher’s knowledge of the relevant language(s) and the context surrounding the subject being investigated.
 If researchers are searching in a language other than the primary language used in a particular location, their results will leave out large amounts of available material, most likely content shared by those closest to the incident.
 Online language translation tools may be useful for open source researchers confronted by these challenges, however, such tools are no substitute for skilled human translation and local knowledge.
 An overreliance on these tools will likely introduce additional technical bias (discussed below), as such tools often do not produce translations that replicate what a native speaker might say and do not effectively take into account local terminology.
 Even where the researcher does have knowledge of the relevant language(s) but not the research context, certain slang terms or coded language may not be understood or accounted for when developing search terms.
 This can result in certain types of human rights violations or crimes being underrepresented or entirely omitted from the information gathered.
-For example, according to Alexa Koenig and Ulic Egan in their forthcoming article “Hiding in Plain Site: Using Online Open Source Information to Investigate Sexual Violence and Gender-Based Crimes”, despite common misconceptions, content related to sexual and gender-based violence is actually shared online, but it is often described using coded language that researchers generally aren’t familiar with and thus do not look for.
+For example, according to Alexa Koenig and Ulic Egan in their article “Power and Privilege: Investigating Sexual Violence with Digital Open Source Information”, despite common misconceptions, content related to sexual and gender-based violence is actually shared online, but it is often described using coded language that researchers generally aren’t familiar with and thus do not look for.